logicbomb421/plex-formatter/README.md

   -n, --dry-run                   If set, no files will actually be moved.
   --clean                         If set, the source file will be deleted once
                                   copied to the formatted destination.
+  -u, --user TEXT                 The name of the user to set on the copied
+                                  file.
+  -g, --group TEXT                The name of the group to set on the copied
+                                  file.
   --help                          Show this message and exit.
 ```